akhiljalan/beautiful-jekyll/aboutme.md

 Hi there!
 My name Akhil Jalan.

-I'm a 3rd-year student at the University of California, Berkeley studying Applied Mathematics with a conentration in data science.
+I'm a 3rd-year student at the University of California, Berkeley studying Applied Mathematics with a concentration in data science.

 This site is intended mainly to host blog posts and projects.
 If you found an error, please let me know!